Leikoe/bloom-filter/README.md

 > After some research, it appears that java's boolean type is more than a bit wide, java's solution is poviding us with a BitSet, which internally uses longs to store bits without wasting space.
 > Taking advantage of this, I implemented NativeBitSet which implements IBitsContainer

+## Tests optimizations

+When using getObservedFalsePositives() in my tests, i noticed it was way slower than expected, I initially thought it was my bloom filter being slow when checking if a given items belongs in it, but no.
+It was the array list used to accumulate added values, found that out using the profiler, cpu was using 90% of it's time traversing the array list for the .contains calls.
+Replaced it by an hashset and now its blazingly fast :speed: .

 ## Full Benchmark